nodejs/node/doc/api/repl.md

 #### Recoverable errors

-As a user is typing input into the REPL prompt, pressing the `<enter>` key will send the current line of input to the `eval` function.
+As a user is typing input into the REPL prompt, pressing **Enter** will send the current line of input to the `eval` function.
 In order to support multi-line input, the eval function can return an instance of `repl.Recoverable` to the provided callback function: